markfady/JavaScript-Redux-Practices/README.md

 # JavaScript-Practices
-Simple JavaScript Practices *HTML&amp;CSS are not important here..*
+Simple JavaScript Practices *HTML structure &amp;CSS are not important here..*
-In This Repo I focus on using JS with HTML custom attributes for making most of famous features found in the websites
+In This Repo I only focus on using JS with HTML custom attributes ..how to connect and interact with each HTML field using DOM,BOM!